1m1-github/FairPortfolio.jl/README.md

 $$\sigma_{ii} = \sigma$$

 An investor could choose any model to predict the variance of an asset for the following time period and pre-scale the asset such that all assets have approx. the same variance (or volatility) over any time period.
-One simple model to achieve that is described <a>here</a>.
+One simple model to achieve that is to take the rolling window average variance.

 <br></br>
 # <b>III.
 Minimal Variance Portfolio</b>